 Tim Benjamin is a composer of music for TV and film, and is also well known for his work in opera, including the critically acclaimed RIP and Silent Jack (presented together as Life Stories, 2015), Madame X (2014) and Emily (2013), along with music for the concert hall, including a substantial body of chamber music and the large-scale oratorio Herakles (2016).
-He is also well regarded as an opera director, writer, and public speaker.
+He is also a director for stage and screen, a writer, and a public speaker.

 “Tim Benjamin gives a masterclass in how to create a one-handed opera twice over in his Life Stories ...
 If Harold Pinter had ever written an opera, this would surely be it.” — Bachtrack on Life Stories at Tête-à-Tête, July 2015